reactjs/react-router-tutorial/lessons/06-params/README.md

 ## Adding a Route with Parameters

-Lets teach our app how to render screens at `/repos/:userName/:repoName`.
+Let's teach our app how to render screens at `/repos/:userName/:repoName`.

 First we need a component to render at the route, make a new file at `modules/Repo.js` that looks something like this: